Student Employment & Payroll

-International students can work a maximum of 20 hours/week while classes are in session as a condition of their visa.
-When classes are not in session, student employees can work up to a total of 40 hours (all student employment combined on campus, including private employers) per SUNY policy.
+International students can work a maximum of 20 hours per week while classes are in session as a condition of their visa.
+When classes are not in session, student employees can work up to a total of 29 hours per week (all student employment combined on campus, including private employers) per SUNY policy.
 It is the responsibility of the student and the department to ensure hourly limits are adhered to.
 Please note, the 29 hour per week limit does not apply to Federal College Work Study employees.

 Federal College Work Study employees must receive an allocation from Financial Aid.
 This is accomplished by completing the FAFSA and having demonstrated financial need according to the Department of Education guidelines.
 To earn Federal Work Study money, you must obtain an FWS job on campus.
 Another option is Community Service FWS jobs -- for this program, you must be Federal Work Study eligible, and be matched with an agency which has a contract with Financial Aid plus federal government split funds.
 Please note, students can only work in one department at a time as a federal college work study.

 - Federal College Work Study employees with full academic year grants must stop work effective 05/17/2019.

 Student Assistant employees can work through the summer as long as they are registered for the upcoming semester.
-It is required that you bring a copy of your registration or class schedule to Human Resources.
+It is REQUIRED that the student employee bring a copy of their registration or class schedule to Human Resources.
 This entitles you to be tax exempt during the summer.

 Graduating seniors on the Student Assistant payroll may not work past 5/19/2019 unless they are going to be attending a SUNY college or university for advanced degrees in the fall.

 Student Assistant & Federal College Work Study students can be paid a minimum of $9.75 per hour and a maximum of $19.39.